Folium Systems

 Close-up of a combination padlock securing an access point.

-Security gate Access expands only after scope, permissions, owners, evidence, and rollback are clear.
+Security readiness Access expands only after scope, permissions, owners, records, and rollback are clear.

 Review question